Eliseo-AI/Chatbot-Cocina/README.md

   * [Autor](#Autor)

 # Chatbot-Cocina
-Este es un proyecto de desarrollo de un Chatbot.
+Este es un proyecto de desarrollo de un Asistente de Cocina en forma de Chatbot.

 ## Descripción
 This is the continuation of a project developed at the [CRI](https://cri-paris.org/en) Université de Paris in the second semester of the Master of Digital Science( May 2021), within the [Challenge Hub](https://master.cri-paris.org/en/challenge-hub) program.